AusDTO/dta-website/pages/what-we-do/policies-and-programs/ict-procurement.md

 - /ict-procurement/
 ---

 <p class= "callout"> The ICT Procurement Taskforce reviewed how government purchases ICT products and services.
 The final report was released on 23 August 2017.
-Read <a href="http://ict-procurement.digital.gov.au/assets/documents/ICT-procurement-taskforce-report_WCAG.pdf">the report and the government’s response to the recommendations</a>.</p>
+Read <a href="/what-we-do/policies-and-programs/ict-procurement/ict-procurement-review/ ">the report and the government’s response to the recommendations</a>.</p>

 The DTA sets up and manages coordinated [ICT procurement arrangements](/what-we-do/policies-and-programs/ict-procurement/buying/) that help agencies when buying commonly used ICT products and services.

 You can stay up to date with ICT procurement news and requests for feedback on our [updates](https://www.dta.gov.au/what-we-do/policies-and-programs/ict-procurement/updates/) page.

 ## Looking for a panel?